Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Preliminaries

 \subsection{Adaptive Label Distribution-aware Confidence Thresholding (ACT)}

 ACT aims to select confidence thresholds for Mean Teacher to overcome the class imbalance problem.
 It does so by aligning the class distribution of the pseudo-labels with that of the labelled data \cite{labelmatch}.
 The method firstly calculates the class ratio of the labelled data \(\bm{r^{l}} = [r^{l}_{1},...,r^{l}_{n_{c}}]\) and the number of objects per image \(n^{l}_{o}\).
-Using this class distribution prior, the expected number of objects in the unlabelled data for each class $c$ is calculated as:

-The confidence threshold for class $c$ is then selected such that \(n_{c}^{u}\) pseudo-labels are generated.
-That is:

-where $\bm{p_{c}^{sort}}$ is a list of the confidence scores predicted for class $c$ by the teacher, sorted in descending order.
+Using this class distribution prior, the expected number of objects in the unlabelled data for each class $c$ is calculated as: The confidence threshold for class $c$ is then selected such that \(n_{c}^{u}\) pseudo-labels are generated.
+That is: where $\bm{p_{c}^{sort}}$ is a list of the confidence scores predicted for class $c$ by the teacher, sorted in descending order.
 ACT can be used with any self-training approach based on Mean Teacher, but specific changes to the standard implementation are recommended by the authors \cite{labelmatch}.
 A proportion of the pseudo-labels are defined as reliable and used to calculate the hard classification and box regression losses defined in (\ref{eq:1}).
 To deal with the noise present in the unreliable pseudo-labels, a soft classification loss is calculated using the cross-entropy between student and teacher classification predictions \cite{labelmatch}.
-This results in a reformulation of (\ref{eq:1}) as:
+This results in a reformulation of (\ref{eq:1}) as: where $y_{ur}$ and $y_{uu}$ refer to the reliable and unreliable pseudo-labels, and $\widehat{\mathcal{L}}_{cls}$ denotes the soft classification loss.